A minimal Kurepa tree with respect to club embeddings: Minimal Kurepa Trees

+\begin{rmk} As mentioned in the proof of Lemma \ref{nice forcing}, in the second part we used the fact that the function $\phi_p$ of conditions $p$ in the forcing $\mathcal{Q}$ respect a closed unbounded subset of $\omega_2$.
+Note that even one single instance of the forcing obtained by dropping this restriction collapses $\omega_2$.
+More precisely, the generic filter of such forcing adds a cofinal $\omega_1$-sequence to $\omega_2$ of the ground model. \end{rmk}

-Now by Lemmas \ref{nice forcing},\ref{iteration},\ref{chain}, and \ref{chain CS}, the following proposition is obvious. \begin{prop} Assume $GCH$.
-If $T$ is an everywhere Kurepa tree with $\omega_2$ many branches such that $\Omega(T)\subset [\mathcal{B}(T)]^\omega$ is stationary , then there is a forcing extension in which $GCH$ is still true and $T$ is a club isomorphic to all of its downward closed everywhere Kurepa subtrees. \end{prop}
+The following proposition follows from \ref{chain CS}, \ref{iteration}, \ref{chain}, and \ref{nice forcing}. \begin{prop} Assume $\mathrm{GCH}$.
+If $T$ is an everywhere Kurepa tree with $\omega_2$ many cofinal branches such that $\Omega(T)\subset [\mathcal{B}(T)]^\omega$ is stationary, then there is a forcing extension in which $\mathrm{GCH}$ is still true and $T$ is club isomorphic to all of its downward closed everywhere Kurepa subtrees. \end{prop}

+In order to prove Theorem \ref{main}, it suffices to find a model of $\mathrm{GCH}$ in which there is a Kurepa tree that satisfies the hypothesis of the proposition.